-- The specific reason(s) for the denial; - The specific Plan provisions on which the determination is based; - If applicable, a description of any additional information necessary to perfect the claim and an explanation of why such information is necessary; - If applicable, a statement citing the internal rule, guideline or protocol that was used to make the determination, plus a statement that a copy of such rule will be provided free of charge to you upon request; - If the denial is based on medical necessity, experimental treatment or similar exclusion or limit, a statement that an explanation of the scientific or clinical judgment will be provided to you free of charge upon request; - If the claim is for urgent care, a description of the expedited review process; - · For medical claims, information that identifies the related claim; and - Any additional information required under applicable law.
+- The specific plan provision(s) on which the determination was based; - A description of any additional information necessary to perfect the claim, and an explanation of why such information is necessary; - If applicable, a statement citing the internal rule, guideline, or protocol that was used to make the adverse determination, and a statement that a copy of the documents relied upon will be provided to you free of charge upon request; - If the adverse determination was based on medical necessity, experimental treatment, or similar exclusion or limit, a statement that an explanation of the scientific or clinical judgment will be provided to you free of charge upon request; and - Any additional information required under applicable law.

-Further, the notice will contain the procedures you must follow to appeal the denial, the time limits applicable to such procedures and a statement describing your right to file suit under Section 502(a) of ERISA following a denial of your claim on final appeal.
+Further, the notice will contain the procedures you must follow to request a second-level appeal, (including the time limits to file such an appeal).
+It will also include a statement indicating your right to file suit under Section 502(a) of ERISA if your second-level appeal is denied.